 This also causes you to not trust yourself, and you become skeptical of things, especially trying out something new.

 On the other end of the spectrum, positive people generally take to affirmations easier as they already have that mindset in place.
-It becomes more of a fine tuning exercise to become more precise at channeling that energy to manifest the right outcome.
+It becomes more of a fine-tuning exercise to become more precise at channeling that energy to manifest the right outcome.

 Amount of Affirmations Experience

-For someone who is just starting out their affirmations journey, it might be a bit harder to find success.
+For someone who is just starting out their affirmation journey, it might be a bit harder to find success.
 Simply put, you do not know much at this point, and you do not know where you’re going.

 But to be honest, I find that beginners have a much higher chance at success versus someone who has tried it before but did not get what they want.

-Whichever stage you are in, you need to have an open mind and have a strong belief.
+Whichever stage you are in, you need to have an open mind and a strong belief.
 I mean, what’s the worse that can happen?
 You becoming someone more positive can’t be a bad thing, right?

-The good thing is, there are lots of resources on our blog that will guide you along.
+The good thing is, that there are lots of resources on our blog that will guide you along.
 To get started, I recommend downloading your own one-page affirmations worksheet to help you with it.